 There is no direct or target fisheries of turbot in ICES Area 3.a.
 The species is caught as bycatch in the trawl, trammelnet and gillnet fisheries, although due to its high economic value, targeting might occur for short period during the year in specific areas and seasons.

 H.4.
 Management and ICES advice

 Management plan

 No management plan is considered for turbot in 3.a.
-Only stock status is provided for the stock.
+Only stock status was provided for the stock in 2020.
+In 2021, ICES was requested to provide advice for the stock.